 Travel Alerts are issued to disseminate information about short-term conditions, either transnational or within a particular country, that pose significant risks to the security of U.S. citizens.
 Travel Warnings are issued when long-term, protracted conditions that make a country dangerous or unstable lead the State Department to recommend that Americans avoid or consider the risk of travel to that country.

 There are no Travel Alert or Travel Warnings specific to the Marshall Islands at the current time.

-Emergency Message for U.S. Citizens: Tropical Disturbance Developing Southeast of Majuro (May 15, 2015).
+Emergency Message for U.S. Citizens: Tropical Disturbance Centered East of Majuro (July 3, 2015).

 Emergency Message for U.S. Citizens: Chikungunya Outbreak in Majuro (May 4, 2015).

 See the current Worldwide Caution at Travel.State.gov